Parul University MBA Admissions 2025

 Example: I had been preparing for this examination for five months.

-Students can practice on simple past tense worksheets and read simple past tense formulas to get more grasp on the basic past tense examples.
+Students can practice with simple past tense worksheets and read simple past tense formulas to gain a better understanding of basic past tense examples.

 [CAT previous year papers]